Kurento/openh264-gst-plugin/README.md

 In the case of OpenH264, this royalty-free implementation of the H.264 standard is needed to ensure legally safe encoding of H.264 video for users of Kurento, without the need to pay for MPEG-LA licensing costs (for more information see https://www.openh264.org/).

 The OpenH264 library is used by Firefox and other open-source software, and Kurento is no exception.
-OpenH264 itself doesn't contain needed code to integrate with GStreamer as a plugin; instead, a GStreamer plugin is automatically built as part of 'gst-plugins-bad' if the OpenH264 library is found to be installed in the system **at build time**.
+OpenH264 itself doesn't contain needed code to integrate with GStreamer as a plugin; instead, a GStreamer plugin is automatically built as part of [gst-plugins-bad](https://gitlab.freedesktop.org/gstreamer/gst-plugins-bad) if the OpenH264 library is found to be installed in the system **at build time**.

-This means that the official 'gst-plugins-bad' package from Ubuntu should have been built already with OpenH264 plugin support, but that is not the case.
-To solve this, we need to download the source code of 'gst-plugins-bad' and re-build after making sure that OpenH264 is installed in the system.
+This means that the official *gst-plugins-bad* package from Ubuntu should have been built already with OpenH264 plugin support, but that is not the case.
+To solve this, we need to download the source code of *gst-plugins-bad* and re-build after making sure that OpenH264 is installed in the system.

-If no OpenH264 is installed, the configure script from 'gst-plugins-bad' prints this info:
+If no OpenH264 is installed, the configure script from *gst-plugins-bad* prints this info:

     configure: *** checking feature: openh264 library ***
     configure: *** for plug-ins: openh264 ***